Greek state workers disrupt audit talks, again

 Austria's parliament followed Germany's in backing a bigger bailout fund, though in both countries there has been vocal opposition.
 EU leaders are piling pressure on little Slovakia, where some members of government question the wisdom of the plan, not to veto the additional funding in the coming weeks.

-Papandreou got a rare piece of good news late on Thursday, when gambling firm OPAP agreed in principle to pay 935 million euros (806 million pounds) to extend its concession and obtain new licences, giving a much-needed boost to the government's ailing privatisation programme.
+Papandreou got a rare piece of good news late on Thursday, when gambling firm OPAP agreed in principle to pay 935 million euros ($1.28 billion) to extend its concession and obtain new licenses, giving a much-needed boost to the government's ailing privatization program.

 This is only the second money-raising agreement Papandreou's government has concluded since it announced in June it would raise 50 billion euros from asset sales over five years.